DimaStoyanov/codecompiler/README.md

     By default, server will try to connect to docker locally.
     In that case **current user should have access to docker**
-    (you can check it by evaluating command `docker info` without `sudo`)
+    (you can check it by evaluating command `docker info` without `sudo`) On windows you should expose daemon without TLS Open Docker Settings -> General -> check `Expose daemon on tcp://localhost:2375 without TLS`

 ### API
 You can try using api with Swagger UI.